 AODA reference: IASR section 12

-Deadline and status: January 1, 2015 deadline - Compliant
+Compliance status: Compliant

 Action(s) required: No action required.

 Background: The City makes information available for people with disabilities.
 The City does not charge more than the regular cost charged and works with the person to determine the most appropriate accessible format or communication support.
 A 'Request for Information in an Accessible Format Form' is available on the City's main website.